 You should use any reviews or ratings to assess whether they are adequately reliable for your dropshipping business.

-Unfortunately, even after conducting thorough due diligence, dropshippers remain exposed to numerous risks in dealing with their suppliers.
+You should note that, unfortunately, even after conducting thorough due diligence, dropshippers remain exposed to numerous risks in dealing with their suppliers.
 Some of the most common issues include:

 Suppliers delivering faulty goods to your customers